2020 Stanley Cup Final: Game three

 Steven Stamkos, who returned to the Lightning lineup in Game 3, scored his first goal of the playoffs.

 In game three, Dallas put the heat on Andrei Vasilevskiy in the first period.
 However, among their sixteen shots, only one goal was successfully scored compared to the Lightning's two.
 Tampa Bay's first came from a misplay by Miro Heiskanen giving Nikita Kucherov a breakaway, sniping the puck past Anton Khudobin.
 Their second goal came from their captain Steven Stamkos returning from injury for his first game since being injured on February 25.
 After a rush by the Stars was stopped in the offensive zone, Victor Hedman passed the puck to Stamkos, who was racing on the right side, upon which he fired his shot over Khudobin's blocker to make it 2–0.
+It was Stamkos's only shot on goal of the series (and of the entire postseason), as he did not take to the ice again following the end of the first period.
 The Stars' lone goal of the period came short-handed when a shot by Roope Hintz was stopped by Vasilevskiy.
 The rebound of that save went back to Hintz in the left corner who then passed to an open Jason Dickinson, whose shot got through Vasilevskiy to make it 2–1.

-The Lightning had a more dominant approach in the second period, putting off 21 shots and scoring three times.
+The Lightning had a more dominant approach in the second period, scoring three times with 21 shots on goal.
 The first goal came following Alexander Radulov's hooking penalty which carried over from the first period.
 After a puck battle behind the net, Anthony Cirelli, who was falling down on the play, passed to Hedman who shot the puck under Khudobin's stick into the net.
 Tampa Bay's fourth goal arrived when the Stars began a line change and a 3-on-1 developed with Kucherov leading the rush and Brayden Point scoring the goal.
 The Lightning continued their offensive zone coverage towards the end of the period and in the final minute-and-a-half, Point fired a shot that rebounded to Ondrej Palat, who put it into the net for a 5–1 lead.
 Dallas then pulled Khudobin before the third period, replacing him with rookie Jake Oettinger.
 The Stars, showing some frustration, began roughing the Lightning on three occasions: the first with Mattias Janmark and Palat; then both Jamie Benn and Jan Rutta, who had a skirmish after the play, both earning misconducts as a result; and an errant cross-check at 18:05 by Joe Pavelski on Cedric Paquette, which caused a ruckus with both teams.
 Heiskanen's goal gave the Stars some life in the third period, but Tampa Bay's defense kept the Stars at bay, winning the game 5–2 and taking a 2–1 series lead.